ayumin/mc-control/README.md

     reset - reset the redis database
-    set_temp <device_id> <temp> - set the temp of a specific device update_config - update the app with the TEMPODB creds from l2temp web - run the web server on PORT
+    set_temp <device_id> <temp> - set the temp of a specific device update_config - update the app with the TEMPODB creds from l2temp warm <start_dynos> <stop_dynos> <delay> - scale the sensor dynos from start to stop with a sleep of delay, defaults from 0 to 100 sleeping 60s web - run the web server on PORT